Variable Selection in Multiple Regression

 p-values

 Fisher R. A. (1950).
-Statistical methods for research workers.
+Statistical Methods for Research Workers.

 In null-hypothesis significance testing, the p-value is the probability of obtaining test results at least as extreme as the result actually observed, under the assumption that the null hypothesis is correct.
 A very small p-value means that such an extreme observed outcome would be very unlikely under the null hypothesis.